Costs & Financial Aid

 How much will the visit cost?

 Every visit is different, because every patient is different.
 Advanced emergency and critical care can be expensive – just like going to a human emergency room or ICU.
-The average cost of an emergency visit is $450.
 When a patient comes to DoveLewis, they are charged an emergency fee that covers the doctor’s initial exam and consultation.
 After the initial exam, you'll receive an estimate for any additional services needed to treat your pet such as diagnostics or treatments.
 No treatment is performed on your pet without your prior approval.

 We can't give estimates over the phone.